sara-sabr/ITStrategy/_posts/en/2020-12-04-better-tech-through-micro-procurementpt2.md

 As we move towards an agile/DevOps way of working, with same day deployments, the need for smaller work packages (and being able to procure these smaller work packages) increases.

 Lastly, and certainly not least, any systems change requires breaking down silos and working together towards that change.
-Setting up a process and system for micro-procurement of digital work, by necessity, involves folks from both the CIO and the CFO branches of a department.
+Setting up a process and system for micro-procurement of digital work, by necessity, involves peers from both the CIO and the CFO branches of a department.
 Working together across branches in the GC can be hard.
 We need to learn to speak each other’s languages, and we need to be flexible.

 ## Our plans at ESDC

-Understanding these challenges has helped us move forward with a [Micro-Acquisition Pilot](https://sara-sabr.github.io/ITStrategy/micro-acquisition-pilot.html) at ESDC.
+Understanding these challenges has helped us move forward with a [Micro-Acquisition Pilot](https://sara-sabr.github.io/ITStrategy/micro-acquisition-pilot.html).
 We are extremely lucky at ESDC to have an amazing procurement innovation team who we (IT Strategy) are working with in partnership on the pilot.
 Together we are developing a streamlined micro-procurement process and are building guardrails to enable teams to complete micro-procurements (within the scope of the pilot) without procurement officer intervention.
 We'll be working in the open and sharing updates as the pilot moves along.